Sustainability Practices

 Generating Energy

-• At present, the Institute has established a solar power generation facility with a 1 MW capacity.
+• At present, the Institute has established a solar power generation facility with a 1 MW capacity with a future target to increase it upto 3 MW.

 • Wet waste on campus is also used to generate cooking fuel.